This recipe is quick, easy to follow and produces a sweet and nutritious dairy free milk alternative.

-- Soak your tiger nuts in a glass bowl or dish covered with water for up to 12 hours (or overnight).
+- Soak your tiger nuts in a glass bowl or dish covered with cold water for up to 12 hours (or overnight).
 Make sure your tiger nuts are fully submerged.

 - Top a large glass bowl or measuring dish with a large strainer.

 - Line the strainer with roughly 4 layers of cheesecloth.

 - Pour out everything from your blender or food processor, making sure that none of the tiger nut pulp gets through.
 Using your hand, push down on the tiger nut pulp to get as much of the liquid out as possible.